-Health Insurance Tax Deduction
+Health Insurance Tax Deductions

 If you are self-employed, you can deduct the cost of your health insurance premiums from your taxable income.
-To do deduct the cost, simply calculate the total amount you paid for premiums during the year and write it off on Schedule C. This deduction can be a big help in offsetting the cost of health insurance.
+To deduct the cost, simply calculate the total amount you paid for premiums during the year and write it off on Schedule C. This deduction can be a big help in offsetting the cost of health insurance.
 Health insurance can be expensive for self-employed individuals.

-Business Mileage Tax Deduction
+Business Mileage Tax Deductions

 If you use your car for business purposes, you can deduct the cost of mileage from your taxable income.
 This deduction can be calculated by multiplying the number of miles driven for business purposes by the standard IRS deduction rate of 56 cents per mile.